Can Las Vegas Hotels Really Withstand Earthquakes: Top Tips for Quakes

 - First, “Drop, Cover, and Hold” (DROP to your hands and knees, COVER your head and neck with one arm and hand, HOLD on to something until the shaking stops) (source)

-- Prepare or Locate Emergency Supply Kits
+- Prepare or Purchase an Emergency Supply Kit (Amazon)

 - Listen to announcements of managers and officials that will tell you what to do.

-I don’t know about you but I learned early on in school that standing in a doorway is the safest spot in an earthquake.
+I don’t know about you, but I learned early on in school that standing in a doorway is the safest spot in an earthquake.
 Turns out that is not true.
 A door frame is not the safest place to be.
 It is much more important for you to get under a table or chair that will protect you from falling and flying objects.

 If you’re inside, stay inside safely.
 Do not attempt to go outside.